AllWorldIT/containers-nginx-gunicorn/README.md

 ## GUNICORN_WORKERS

-Number of GUNICORN workers to spawn, defaults to `2`.
+Number of Gunicorn workers to spawn, defaults to `2`.

+## GUNICORN_WORKER_CLASS

+Worker class to use with Gunicorn. eg. `uvicorn.workers.UvicornWorker`.
+Defaults to "".

 ## GUNICORN_WORKER_THREADS

-Number of GUNICORN workers to spawn, defaults to `2`.
+Number of Gunicorn workers to spawn, defaults to `2`.

 ## GUNICORN_MODULE